phnx-im/docs/src/spec/delivery_service.md

 To distribute MLS messages the DS sends messages on to the local QS to enqueue in a local client's queue or to forward to a federated QS.
 For the message format see [here](glossary.md#fan-out-message).

-In cases where the QS responds with a message indicating that a target queue doesn't exist, the DS assumes that the queue was deleted and proposes the removal of the corresponding group member as specified [here](delivery_service.md#ds-induced-removals).
+In cases where the QS responds with a message indicating that a target queue doesn't exist, the DS assumes that the queue was deleted and that the associated group member should be removed.
+Since the group state has already been re-encrypted by the time the QS can respond, the DS encrypts any returned [SealedQueueConfigs](./glossary.md#sealed-queue-config) under the group's [QueueIdEncryptionKey](./glossary.md#queue-id-encryption-key).
+The corresponding private key is stored encrypted as part of the group state.

+When the group state is next decrypted for message processing, so are the sealed queue configs.
+For each sealed queue config, the DS locates the associated group members and proposes their removal as specified [here](delivery_service.md#ds-induced-removals).

 ## Activity time